 When you are on a paid package with quintly, you have access to all available data that we have in our database.
+If you are on one of our free trials the historic data is limited to the past two months.
 Depending on the network and whether or not another user has added the social profile you wish to track already, the amount and types of historic data can vary.
 There are other factors that can also affect what data is available.

 In this article, we will go over the different data and what you can access in your quintly account.